 Professor Leiponen’s teaching and research focus on the sources and effects of technological change in the economy.
 The overarching goal of her research program is to understand the role of inter-organizational cooperation in innovation.
 For example, she has examined the collaborative creation and transfer of knowledge between business service firms and their clients, the effects of collaboration on IP strategies of small firms, the decentralization of R&D activities into geographically distinct units, and the cooperative creation of technological standards in wireless telecommunications.

-Ongoing projects examine the creation of open standards in the emerging smart grid industry, the effects of wireless telecom industry consortia on firms’ litigation activities and innovation success, and the development of an open platform for climate-related scientific services.
+Ongoing projects examine the creation of open standards in the emerging smart grid industry, the effects of wireless telecom industry consortia on firms' litigation activities, and the emergence and governance of the (big) data economy.